-The Grand County Department of Social Services is looking for really special people to be foster and adoptive parents.
+The Grand County Department of Human Services is looking for really special people to be foster and adoptive parents.
 You could be one of them!
 You don't have to be a perfect parent to become a foster and/or adoptive parent for Colorado's children.
 You can change a life forever.

-Are patient, committed, and caring
+- Are patient, committed, and caring;

-Are teachers, mentors, and learners
+- Are teachers, mentors, and learners;

-Love a challenge and have a sense of humor
+- Love a challenge and have a sense of humor;

-Ask for help and support when it’s needed
+- Ask for help and support when it’s needed;

-Enjoy seeing children grow, and thrive, and achieve
+- Enjoy seeing children grow, and thrive, and achieve;

-Provide consistency and structure
+- and Provide consistency and structure.

 Foster parent applicants must be at least 21 years old.
 Applicants can be single, married, divorced, or widowed.
-Applicants can own or rent a home, but should have adequate financial resources to maintain that home.
+Applicants can own or rent a home but should have adequate financial resources to maintain that home.
 Applicants must be able to provide for a child’s physical, mental, and emotional development.

 Contact the foster care coordinator in Grand County to set up an appointment.
 The coordinator will help you learn more and guide you through the process when you are ready.
 There are several straight forward steps to becoming a foster parent:

-Contact the Grand County Department of Social Services foster care coordinator
+- Contact the Grand County Department of Social Services foster care coordinator

-Complete and submit an application and all required documents
+- Complete and submit an application and all required documents

-Attend the state-mandated foster parent training class
+- Attend the state-mandated foster parent training class

-Participate in a comprehensive foster family assessment, performed by the Grand County foster care coordinator
+- Participate in a comprehensive foster family assessment, performed by the Grand County foster care coordinator

-To learn more about becoming a foster parent, please visit the Change a Life Forever website or contact Foster Care Coordinator Nichole Fuqua at 970-725-3331, ext.
+To learn more about becoming a foster parent, please contact Foster Care Coordinator Nichole Fuqua at 970-725-3331, ext.
 107.